I Know How to Pray for Healing

 The sky was particularly quiet at night, filled with stars, which decorated the sky and made the sky warm and full of magical feeling.
-But Christian Liu Xin was in no mood to enjoy this night scene.
+But a Christian named Liu Xin was in no mood to enjoy this night scene.
 Instead, she showed a painful and sad expression.
-At the moment, she knelt down and prayed to thein tears: “Jesus, the merciful Savior, recently I’ve got a bad headache and often feel dizzy.
+At the moment, she knelt down and prayed to thein tears, “Jesus, the merciful Savior, recently I’ve gotten a bad headache and often feel dizzy.
 I can’t see anything clearly and often vomit when I feel a little bit funny.
 The doctor said I have hydrocephalus.
 My Lord, please show mercy on me and cure my sickness.
 Now I am really in great pain and I can only rely on you …” Liu Xin had prayed many times.
-The sickness hit her once in a while, and she dare not leave the Lord for a single moment.
-She had been praying earnestly to the Lord, hoping the Lord can cure her illness.
+The sickness hit her once in a while, and she dared not to leave the Lord for a single moment.
+She had been praying earnestly to the Lord, hoping the Lord would cure her illness.
 The brothers and sisters prayed for her in the morning, and even prestigious preacher prayed for her.
 However, the illness still attacked her frequently.
-Liu Xin felt very confused: Lord Jesus said, “Therefore I say to you, What things soever you desire, when you pray, believe that you receive them, and you shall have them” (Mark 11:24).
-The Lord told us that no matter what difficulties we encounter, as long as we pray to the Lord, the Lord will bestow on us what we need.
-But now that I have sickness and pray to the Lord, but why doesn’t He cure me?
+Liu Xin felt very confused: The Lord Jesus said, “Therefore I say to you, What things soever you desire, when you pray, believe that you receive them, and you shall have them” (Mark 11:24).
+The Lord told us that no matter what difficulties we encounter, as long as we pray to Him, He will bestow on us what we need.
+I have a sickness and pray to the Lord, but why doesn’t He cure me?
 Has the Lord abandoned me?
 Thinking of this, Liu Xin felt even worse, and then her headache began again.
 She could not stand it, so she prayed to the Lord for curing her, and even said she would rather die than live.
 The more she prayed, the more annoyed she became.
 She began to waste away and reluctant to talk to others.
 She even lost faith in life, feeling that she was a liability.
 She felt so miserable.

 One day after lunch, Liu Xin had a headache again, and she had to rest in bed.
 At this time, her good friend, Zhou Li, visited her.
 When Zhou Li asked about her recent physical condition, Liu Xin’s tears could not help but flow down.
 She told Zhou Li about her pain and confusion these days.
 The more she said, the more upset she felt.
 She constantly asked Zhou Li, “The Lord didn’t listen to my prayers.
 Does the Lord not want me?”

-Zhou Li took out two sheets of paper towels and handed them to Liu Xin, seriously saying to her, “In the past, I, like you, thought that the Lord Jesus promised us whatever we pray to the Lord for, He will bestow on us, so whenever I encountered difficulties, I immediately prayed to the Lord and asked Him to make a path for me.
+Zhou Li took out two sheets of paper towels and handed them to Liu Xin, telling her something in a serious tone, “In the past, I, like you, thought that the Lord Jesus promised us whatever we pray to the Lord for, He will bestow on us, so whenever I encountered difficulties, I immediately prayed to the Lord and asked Him to make a path for me.
 After praying, I was filled with joy and gratitude to the Lord when I got the blessings, but when I couldn’t see, I would become passive and weak.
 I misunderstood the Lord and complained about why He did not listen to my prayers.
 I did not find it wrong to do so in the past, but when I read a book recently, I noticed that such prayers were unreasonable and not in accordance with .”

 Thinking of this, Liu Xin realized she shouldn’t make unreasonable demands on the Lord any more but seek the Lord’s will on her illness.
 So she prayed, “Lord!
 When Job’s body was covered in boils, neither did he complain about you, nor did he ask you to remove the sickness.
 Instead, he obeyed Your orchestrations and arrangements and held faith in You.
 But when illness came upon me, I kept asking You to cure me.
 When not cured, I often complain about You, misunderstand You and live in weakness and negativity.
 Lord!
 I realize today that I am too unreasonable and disobedient.
 Now I am willing to entrust this disease into Your hands.
 Like Job, I will hold faith in You and thoroughly shame Satan.
 Everything is in your hands and I will obey you.
 After praying, although Liu Xin still felt a bit dizzy, she was steadfast and bright in her heart.

-Later, whenever she felt dizzy, she would pray like this: “Lord, whether You love me or not, whether You give me grace or not, whether my illness is cured or not, I will follow You, pursue to love You, and no longer strike bargain with You …” Liu Xin did not expect that when she truly obeyed God, her dizziness gradually decreased, and she also learned how to pray to God reasonably in disease and seek God’s will.
+Later, whenever she felt dizzy, she would pray like this: “Lord, whether You love me or not, whether You give me grace or not, whether my illness is cured or not, I will follow You, pursue to love You, and no longer strike bargains with You …” Liu Xin did not expect that when she truly obeyed God, her dizziness gradually decreased, and she also learned how to pray to God reasonably in disease and seek God’s will.